Bananamonkey011/flight-paths/FinalProjectProposal.md

 We will store our data using a graph.
 We will store each airport as a node within our graph and create edges between airports that have a flight connection.
 We expected the data storage to be O(N+M) where N is the number of airports and M is the number of flights.

 ## **Graph Algorithms:**
-We will use a Breath First Search, a Dijkstra path algorithm, and a Delta Stepping SSSP algorithm.
+We will use a Breath First Search, a Dijkstra path algorithm, and an Iterative Deepening Depth First Search.

 #### Function Inputs
 The expected inputs for all three algorithms are a starting airport node and the destination airport node.